 Introduction

-Over the last decades, extensive research on recycled aggregates was carried out and im-plemented in national and international standards.
+On average, around 46% of mineral construction and demolition waste is recycled in the EU member states, although there are significant differences between the individual countries.
+The Waste Framework Directive (2008/98/EC) requires a recycling quota of 70% by 2020.
+Over the last decades, extensive research on recycled aggregates was carried out and implemented in national and international standards.
 Up to now, the use of the fine recycled aggregates (fine fraction 0-2 mm) in concrete is not allowed according to EN 206, so that these fractions (up to 50% of the processed recycled aggregates) are in practice used for landfill.
-The use of these fine fractions as cement constituents is currently insufficiently investigated and requires further research.
-The basic prerequisite for the utilisation of the fines from concrete recycling plants as cement main constituent will be to characterise the material properties as quickly and compre-hensively as possible and to ensure a constant material flow.
-An essential part of the research project is therefore the development of a rapid test method, with which the properties of these fines can be estimated by measuring the residual reactivity.
+The use of these fines as cement constituents was regulated in DIN EN 197-6 during the project.

 Work packages